Opentrons/opentrons/api/docs/v2/new_modules.rst

 The Thermocycler can control the position and temperature of its lid.

-To change the lid position, use :py:meth:`~.ThermocyclerContext.open_lid` and :py:meth:`~.ThermocyclerContext.close_lid`  When the lid is open, the pipettes can access the loaded labware.
+To change the lid position, use :py:meth:`~.ThermocyclerContext.open_lid` and :py:meth:`~.ThermocyclerContext.close_lid`.
+When the lid is open, the pipettes can access the loaded labware.

-You can also control the target temperature of the lid.
-Acceptable target temperatures are between 37 and 110 °C. To set the lid temperature, use :py:meth:`~.ThermocyclerContext.set_lid_temperature`, which takes one parameter: the target ``temperature`` (in degrees Celsius) as an integer.
+You can also control the temperature of the lid.
+Acceptable target temperatures are between 37 and 110 °C. Use :py:meth:`~.ThermocyclerContext.set_lid_temperature`, which takes one parameter: the target ``temperature`` (in degrees Celsius) as an integer.
 For example, to set the lid to 50 °C:

 .. code-block:: python